Autarkieguide

 • Balcony power plants

-• Applications with limited space and high power requirements
+• Applications with limited available space and high power requirements

-Monocrystalline solar modules like the WATTSTUNDE SOLA Frame Series are therefore the first choice when efficiency and longevity are paramount.
+Monocrystalline solar modules like the WATTSTUND SOLA Frame Series They are therefore the first choice when efficiency and longevity are paramount.

-Polycrystalline modules are made from multi-crystallized silicon.
-The structure of the cells is therefore grainy and usually shimmers bluish .
-The manufacturing process is simpler, which is reflected in a cheaper price reflects.
+Polycrystalline modules are made from multiply crystallized silicon.
+This results in a unique cell structure. grainy and usually shimmers bluish .
+The manufacturing process is simpler, which is reflected in a lower price reflects.

 ✅ Advantages: